cytodata/cytods/content/_index.md

 The CytoData society (CytoDS) builds and maintains an active community around image-based profiling of biological phenotypes induced by genetic, chemical or other perturbations of biological systems.

-*CytoData Society is an unregistered society meaning that the society does not have an official status in any country.
-Instead we are an active community of researchers and developers.
+*CytoData Society is an unregistered society, meaning that the society does not have an official status in any country.
+Instead, we are an active community of researchers and developers.
 We consider everyone in our mailing list as a member of the society.*